 COMMENT: This will allow counties more latitude to approve affordable housing projects.

 2. Bill for an Act Relating to Transient Accommodations Tax

 Amends the allocation of transient accommodations tax revenues, recognizing the increased need to maintain county parks due to the impact of our visitors to those parks, while considering the distribution of duties and responsibilities for public services between the State and the counties and to recommend a model for the allocation of TAT revenues.

-COMMENT: This would increase funding directly to each counties Parks & Rec maintenance budget.
+COMMENT: This would increase funding directly to each counties Parks & Recreation maintenance budget.
 For our county over $3 million.
-(This was written/introduced by Council Member Richards, Hawaii County)

 3. Bill for an Act Relating to Tobacco Products